Mahinda Rajapaksa

 Rajapaksa is a lawyer by profession and was first elected to the Parliament of Sri Lanka in 1970.
 He served as the leader of the Sri Lanka Freedom Party from 2005 to 2015.
 Rajapaksa was sworn in for his first six-year term as president on 19 November 2005.
 He was subsequently re-elected in 2010 for a second term.
 Rajapaksa was defeated in his bid for a third term in the 2015 presidential election by Maithripala Sirisena, and he left office on 9 January 2015.
-Later that year, Rajapaksa unsuccessfully sought to become Prime Minister in the 2015 parliamentary election; that year, the United People's Freedom Alliance was defeated but was elected as the Member of Parliament for the Kurunegala District.
+Later that year, Rajapaksa unsuccessfully sought to become prime minister in the 2015 parliamentary election; that year, the United People's Freedom Alliance was defeated but Rajapaksa was elected as a Member of Parliament for the Kurunegala District.

-On 26 October 2018, Rajapaksa was appointed to the office of prime minister by President Maithripala Sirisena after the United People's Freedom Alliance withdrew from the unity government.
+On 26 October 2018, Rajapaksa was controversially appointed to the office of prime minister by president Maithripala Sirisena after the UPFA withdrew from the unity government.
 The incumbent, Ranil Wickremesinghe, refused to accept his dismissal, stating that it was unconstitutional.
 This disagreement resulted in a constitutional crisis.
 The Sri Lankan Parliament passed two no-confidence motions brought against Rajapaksa on 14 and 16 November 2018.
-Failing to follow proper procedures, President Sirisena rejected both.
-On 3 December 2018, a court suspended Rajapaksa's powers as Prime Minister, ruling that his cabinet could not function until establishing its legitimacy.
+Failing to follow proper procedures, president Sirisena rejected both.
+On 3 December 2018, a court suspended Rajapaksa's powers as prime minister, ruling that his cabinet could not function until establishing its legitimacy.
 Rajapaksa resigned from the post of prime minister on 15 December 2018.
-Wickremesinghe was re-appointed as Prime Minister, and Rajapaksa was appointed Leader of the Opposition.
+Wickremesinghe was re-appointed as prime minister, and Rajapaksa was appointed Leader of the Opposition.